smilers/windows-itpro-docs/windows/deployment/do/mcc-ent-troubleshooting.md

 You can generate a support bundle with detailed diagnostic information by running the `collectMccDiagnostics.sh` script included in the installation package.

-For Windows host machines, you will need to do the following:
+For Windows host machines, you'll need to do the following:

 1. Launch a PowerShell process as the account specified as the runtime account during the Connected Cache install
-1. Change directory to the "MccScripts" directory within the extracted installation package and verify the presence of `collectmccdiagnostics.sh`
+1. Change directory to the "MccScripts" directory within the extracted Connected Cache provisioning package and verify the presence of `collectmccdiagnostics.sh`
 1. Run `wsl bash collectmccdiagnostics.sh` to generate the diagnostic support bundle
 1. Once the script has completed, note the console output describing the location of the diagnostic support bundle

     For example, "Successfully zipped package, please send file created at /etc/mccdiagnostics/support_bundle_2024_12_03__11_05_39__AM.tar.gz"

 1. Run the `wsl cp` command to copy the support bundle from the location within the Ubuntu distribution to the Windows host OS

     For example, `wsl cp /etc/mccdiagnostics/support_bundle_2024_12_03__11_05_39__AM.tar.gz /mnt/c/mccwsl01/SupportBundles`

-For Linux host machines, you will need to do the following:
+For Linux host machines, you'll need to do the following:

-1. Change directory to the "MccScripts" directory within the extracted installation package and verify the presence of `collectmccdiagnostics.sh`
+1. Change directory to the "MccScripts" directory within the extracted Connected Cache provisioning package and verify the presence of `collectmccdiagnostics.sh`
 1. Run `collectmccdiagnostics.sh` to generate the diagnostic support bundle
 1. Once the script has completed, note the console output describing the location of the diagnostic support bundle